North Andes plate

-The North Andes Plate or North Andes Block is a small tectonic plate (microplate) located in the northern Andes.
-It is squeezed between the faster moving South American Plate and the Nazca Plate to the southwest.
-Due to the subduction of the Malpelo and Coiba Plates, this area is very prone to volcanic and seismic activity, with many historic earthquakes.
+The North Andes plate or North Andes block is a small tectonic plate (microplate) located in the northern Andes.
+It is squeezed between the faster moving South American plate and the Nazca plate to the southwest.
+Due to the subduction of the Coiba and Malpelo plates, this area is very prone to volcanic and seismic activity, with many historical earthquakes.

 Boundaries

-The North Andes Plate is bound by (clockwise from north):
+The North Andes plate is bound by (clockwise from north):